Aruni20p/Team6__Songs_Custering/README.md

 The dataset contains 12 features and 5235 including some important and some redundant.

 # Data Preprocessing:
 We performed a rigorous Data Preprocessing to improve quality of the clusters formed.
+To further enhance efficiency we applied PCA

 # Model Selection for Clustering
 1.)
 K-Means: When the number of clusters is known in advance, and the data is expected to form spherical clusters.